franklintiel/django-semantic-ui/README.md

 - 1.0.0: Initial and beta version (only installation and settings).
 - 1.0.1: Bugs fixed semantic folder not found or not exists.
+- 1.0.2: Bugs fixed semantid and static folders not found or not exists.